The second column is used for page content. It may include images, slide shows and links to pages outside the section.

 Limit use of tables

 Tables are problematic on smartphones and other small displays, even with the responsive design of WMU's content management system.
 Try presenting the information as text, bullet lists or numbered lists.
 Use tables only when there is no other practical way to present the information.
+Heads and subheads in tables are written in news case (capitalize only the first word and proper nouns).

 Use standard size images